Spaceholder-Programming/Operations-Research-Tool/README.md

 3. Implement your changes
 4. Push your branch: `git push origin featurename`
 5. Create a pull request
-# Licence
+# License
-This project is licensed under the [MIT License](https://github.com/Spaceholder-Programming/Operations-Research-Tool?tab=MIT-1-ov-file).
+This project is licensed under the [MPL-2.0 License](https://github.com/Spaceholder-Programming/Operations-Research-Tool?tab=MPL-2.0-1-ov-file).
 # Contact
 If you have the desire to contact the team behind this project, use the contact details on our GitHub accounts:
 + [bRNS98](https://github.com/bRNS98)
 + [moebiusl](https://github.com/moebiusl)
 + [SinusFox](https://github.com/SinusFox)
 + [widepoeppihappy](https://github.com/widepoeppihappy)
-# Troubleshooting
+# Issues
-If you find bug, please contact us by [creating an issue](https://github.com/Spaceholder-Programming/Operations-Research-Tool/issues/new).
+If you encounter a bug, please contact us by [creating an issue](https://github.com/Spaceholder-Programming/Operations-Research-Tool/issues/new).